Anthelmintic resistance in the equine roundworm

 The roundworm, Parascaris univalens, is the horse's largest intestinal parasite and very common in foals and young horses.
 In this research project, we are investigating a possible mutation in the parasite that may be behind the resistance – and horses are being recruited for the study!

-Roundworm eggs are highly resistant and can remain infective on pasture for many years.
-The foals ingest the eggs on the pasture and the eggs then hatch in the gut.
-Symptoms of roundworm infection include reduced appetite and general condition, nasal discharge, coughing, shaggy coat and poor growth.
-If the foal has a very high parasite burden, it can lead to small intestinal obstruction/ constipation resulting in severe colic and possible death.
+Roundworm infection is very common in foals and young horses.
+Symptoms of roundworm infection may include reduced appetite and general condition, nasal discharge, coughing, a rough coat, and poor growth.
+If the foal has a very heavy parasite burden, this can lead to obstruction/constipation of the small intestine, resulting in severe colic and potentially death.

 Resistance to deworming agents reported